jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/kubernetes-environment.md

 ```

 ### 5. Create helm-installer submodule
-The kubernetes cluster it's a common host used in a lot of applications types, dependent
+The kubernetes cluster is a common host used in many applications types, depending
-of type, should be deployed a some  tools to support architecture.
+the type, should be deployed some  tools to support architecture.
 For example in
-microservices applications, can be needed install Istio as an API Manager and as Ingress.
+microservices applications, can be needed to install Istio, as an API Manager and as Ingress.

-This module will support Helm Charts to install the default tools on the cluster, to do that
+This module will support Helm Charts to install the default tools on cluster, to do that, "Terraform Helm Provider"
-will be used Terraform Helm Provider.
+is the tool to use.

 On helm-install/main.tf must be added the following lines:
 ```